 They can usually choose to look after up to three children at once, although exceptions are made (for example, where there is a bigger group of brothers and sisters).
 If a foster carer has their own children, a fostering service will consider the number and age of these children before deciding on the number and age of fostered children they can look after.

 As well as providing day-to-day care for children and young people, they are expected to advocate on behalf of the child, support their educational, health and social wellbeing, manage sometimes challenging behaviour, keep records, attend meetings and work with the wider team, as well as developing their own skills.

 It is often important for children and young people in foster care to keep in touch with their birth family – mum, dad, brothers, sisters, aunts, uncles or grandparents – through regular meetings.
 Foster carers play a big part in making these meetings happen.

 All foster carers receive a sum of money called an allowance to cover the cost of looking after the children in their care.
 Some will also be paid a fee to recognise the skills and experience they bring to the role of fostering.

-Foster carer's skills and experience
+Skills and experience

-Foster carers come from all backgrounds and bring a wide range of life and work experiences.
-They receive training and support to help them develop the skills to meet the needs of children in care.
+Children and young people need foster carers from all backgrounds and with a wide range of life, work and care experiences.
+All foster carers will be given ongoing training and support to help them develop the skills they need to help children thrive.